RebinW/active-directory-domain-services/00-infrastructure-preparation/README.md

-# Preparation and configuration of the domain controller
+# Preparation and configuration of the Windows Server
 In this lab, i'm going to go through the setup of installing and configuring the domain controller.

 ## VM design decisions